sebsword/memoplay/README.md

  1. Interface must allow inputting of words through both physical and capacitive keyboards.

 2. A game that tests typing speed and accuracy.

- 1. Measure of typing speed must be calculated using acceptable methods.
+		a	Measure of typing speed must be calculated using acceptable methods.

 3. Mobile solution that can be used on the go, to cater to the busy life of a student.

-  1. Solution must be available on mobile devices
+ 		a	Solution must be available on mobile devices

-  2. Main features must be available without an internet connection
+ 		b	Main features must be available without an internet connection

-    1. New words should be stored locally on device
+    		i	New words should be stored locally on device

-    2. Game should be playable with this local data
+    		ii	Game should be playable with this local data

-    3. Results may be stored remotely but should be accessible without an internet connection.
+    		iii	Results may be stored remotely but should be accessible without an internet connection.

 4. Review of results that can be shared, supporting WhatsApp messaging.